shaunwbell/NOAA_Jupyter_example_for_Interns/README.md

 - you will likely need to install a jupyter-lab extension so within your command line, after activating your NOAAInterns environmments type `jupyter labextension install jupyterlab-plotly` (you can also install it from within jupyter-lab by pre-pending `!` in front of the command and running it in a cell - this is true of all commands related to jupyter that you might otherwise run in a terminal)

 From the clone or download of this repository, open the example notebook within Jupyter-Lab

+## NOTE
+- Visual Studio Code (https://code.visualstudio.com/) can render jupyter notebooks.
+If you are having trouble getting jupyter-lab to spin up, try viewing a notebook in VSC (you may need to install an extension but I bet it recognizes this need for you)